 Quote from On The Origin of Species By Means of Natural Selection by Charles Darwin (1859)

-This is from a chapter in Evolution, Literature, Film: A Reader (2010).
+This is from a chapter in the wonderful book, Evolution, Literature, Film: A Reader (2010).

 `It is interesting to contemplate an entangled bank, clothed with many plants of any kinds, with birds singing on the bushes, with various insects flitting about, and with worms crawling through the damp earth, and to reflect that these elaborately constructed forms, so different from each other, and dependent on each other in so complex a manner, have all been produced by laws acting around us.